 Luke was the winner of the 2015 International Landscape Photographer of the Year and as such has been invited to be on the 2016 judging panel.

 It takes a practised eye and skill in post-production to consistently produce good work.
 And while in no way demeaning the achievement of capturing the overall International Landscape Photograph of the Year, let’s take a closer look at who is creating the best body of work.
-The International Landscape Photographer of the Year recognises the skill and discipline to create a portfolio of images that stands above the work of your peers.
+The International Landscape Photographer of the Year, whether an enthusiast or a professional entrant, recognises the skill and discipline to create a portfolio of images that stands above the work of your peers.